re-rxjs/react-rxjs.org/docs/api/utils/selfDependant.md

 title: selfDependant()
 ---

-An RxJS creation operator for observables that have circular dependencies.
+A utility for creating observables that have circular dependencies.

 ```ts
 function selfDependant<T>(): [Observable<T>, () => MonoTypeOperatorFunction<T>];